bbeckley-hub/staphscope-typing-tool/README.md

 **From days to minutes.
 From fragmented to integrated.
 From data to insights.**

 *StaphScope: Precision surveillance for the antibiotic resistance era.*
+*Drop a star⭐ if you find this tool useful*

 </div>